How to Find a Pet-Friendly Rental Home

 Pets can make large messes or even cause damage to a house.
 Dealing with the smells and cleaning after an out of control pet is a massive cost and headache for the landlord.
 While many pets can be well-behaved, the ones that cause trouble can be so bad that many landlords are cautious or avoid it entirely.

 Don’t try too hard to sell someone with a no-pet policy

-For the reasons above, if a landlord has a no-pet policy, you’re probably not going to be the one to convince them to change their mind.
+For the reasons above, if a landlord has a no-pet policy, you’re probably not going to be the one to convince them to have a pet-friendly rental.
 You might be able to with a private landlord who works on a small scale, but don’t count on it.
 You probably don’t stand a chance convincing a larger operation to make an exception for you.
 If they say they don’t want pets, you probably won’t convince them to change their mind.

 Be willing to make a custom offer

 Since you’re a bigger risk as a pet owner, be willing to make some compromises.
 It’s common to have a pet fee alongside your rent, but a larger security deposit or some other guarantee can be exactly what you need to secure a place for you and your pet.

 Get everything in writing

 Even if you don’t have a custom offer, make sure you have everything in writing.
 How much the pet fee costs, what pets you’re allowed to have, how issues caused by your pet are to be handled, and anything else that comes up.
 Get it in writing so there’s no conflict about who promised what to whom later on down the line.

 With enough time and preparation, you can find a good rental for both you and your pet.
 Just be realistic and follow the tips above.
 With time, you’ll be able to find just the right place for you.